hilmi-ica/WyNDA-UAV/README.md

 * **`Simulation/`**: MATLAB simulation code and data.
 * **`Experiment/`**: MATLAB experimental data and analysis code.

-Detailed instructions are provided in the README files within each folder.
+Instructions are provided in the README files within each folder.

 ## IEEE Transactions on Industrial Electronics Submission